Women-In-Technology-ACC/GrabAByte/02 - Git Basics/2-GitBasics.md

 Here you can see I used the command ```git push``` (on a Mac, I did have a popup asking me to enter my computer pin to allow github to use my keychain, I entered the pin I used to log in to my laptop and clicked 'Always Allow' because I am the only one who uses my laptop, so it's fine).

-There are a lot of other add ons we can use with this command, and you can find them easily only (at places like [here](https://git-scm.com/docs/git-push)) but we will just be using the simple ```git push``` in this workshop.
+There are a lot of other add ons we can use with this command, and you can find them easily online (at places like [here](https://git-scm.com/docs/git-push)) but we will just be using the simple ```git push``` in this workshop.

 ### How They Work Together